-The first option is to cut over to exclusively pumping cold turkey.
+- Cut over to exclusively pumping cold turkey.
 That means at one session you nurse your baby, at the next, you bottle feed and pump.

-Figure out your schedule
+Figure out your pumping schedule

 Obviously, when you nurse, your schedule is your baby’s schedule.
 When you’re exclusively pumping, you can continue on that way – you can pump whenever he eats, which is what I chose to do at the beginning – or you can have a set schedule of times that you pump that are independent of when your baby eats.